-A City Different New Year's Eve on the Santa Fe PlazaDecember 31, 2018 -- 9:00PM - 12:15AM
+A City Different New Year's Eve on the Santa Fe Plaza

-Let's welcome the New Year together in City Different Styleǃ Round up your family, friends and visitors to welcome the New Year to Santa Fe, New Mexico on Monday, December 31, 2018.
-Be part of the fun as The City Different says Adios to 2018 at the Fourth Annual FREE New Year's Eve on the Santa Fe Plaza.
+Ring in the New Year in Santa Fe, NM, on Sunday, December 31, 2023 at a FREE, fun, festive party as The City Different says ¡Adios! to 2023 at the 9th Annual New Year's Eve on the Santa Fe Plaza.

 Parking and Getting Here